cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2WH.md

     > This step will create the database on the cluster using CP4D Console

-### Exposing DB2OLTP Connection on ROKS VPC Gen2 via Load Balancer
+### Exposing DB2WH Connection on ROKS VPC Gen2 via Load Balancer

-36. If you have installed DB2OLTP on IBM Cloud VPC Gen2, follow the  [instructions](README-DB2-Expose-External.md)
+36. If you have installed DB2WH on IBM Cloud VPC Gen2, follow the  [instructions](README-DB2-Expose-External.md)

+      > This step will expose DB2WH connection info on the cluster to external application access

 ## Summary